 To further increase my movie epitaph, I must admit that one of the temples visited was the Nijo-jo castle, built in 1603 as the residence of the first Tokugawa Shogun, Ieyasu.
 For all of us who remember the Shogun TV-series and the old ninja movies with Sonny Chiba, this is holy ground.

 The palace looks like a fortress with a moat surrounding the huge stone walls.
 To protect the compound from assassins, all hallways are equipped with “nightingale floors”, making a high-pitched sound when anyone steps on it.
 I tried my best to sneak across the building, but the floor revealed me each time.
 I suppose I would make a lousy ninja.

-Update: A few days later in Tokyo I “happened” to visit the Lost In Translation bar at 52nd floor of Park Hyatt, as well as the same karaoke place featured in the film (Karaoke Kan in Shibuya).
-Guess I’m addicted to the movie.
+Update: A few days later in Tokyo I “happened” to visit the Lost In Translation bar at 52nd floor of Park Hyatt, as well as the same karaoke place that was featured in the film (Karaoke Kan in Shibuya).
+Guess I’m addicted to that movie.